monkeyscage/Alpha-Layer/README.md

 If you control a wallet (or you are the "address public owner;" of a smart contract) you can control the relative informations on the Alpha Layer.

 It is possible to add custom layers and extend Alpha Layer.
-Please refer to the wiki (under construction).
+Please refer to the wiki (under construction) https://github.com/monkeyscage/Alpha-Layer/wiki.

 Find an introductory post article here: https://www.reddit.com/r/ethereum/comments/5kq4uw/the_war_of_dapps_has_begun/